canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-ubuntu-server/install-ubuntu-server.md

   to install.
 * If you're going to install Ubuntu Server alongside data you wish to keep, ensure you have a recent backup.

-See [Installation/System Requirements](https://help.ubuntu.com/community/Installation/SystemRequirements#Ubuntu_Server_.28CLI.29_Installation) for more specific details on hardware requirements.
+See the [server guide pages][sys-req] for more specific details on hardware requirements.
 We also have [several tutorials](/) that explain how to create an Ubuntu DVD or USB flash drive.

-## Boot from DVD
+## Boot from install media
-Duration: 0:02
+Duration: 2:00

 To trigger the installation process, perform the following: